andrezimpel/gatsby-plugin-gdpr-cookies/README.md

 __Important:__ Please keep in mind to set the cookies.
 Otherwise the tracking won't work!
 Tracking won't happen at all if there are no cookies or they are set so false.

+__Important 2:__ You can disable either Google Analytics or Facebook Pixel by just leaving the id blank.

 ## Options

 ### Google Analytics